Laufire/ec/docs/design.rst

 Later
 #####

-* Externally adding params to modules that weren't designed for private.
+* Externally adding params to modules that weren't designed for ec.

 Ideas
 -----